For most people, diagnosing engine problems, is not easy. And, can be scary, to even think about.

-Most fuel filler caps have threads; which are fixed to the tank pipe with matching threads.
-A rubber gasket at the top is compressed when the cap is fixed and it stops fuel and fuel vapor leaks.
-The fuel filler cap also has air vents that allow the air to enter into the tank and maintain pressure.
+Most fuel or gas caps have threads, which are fixed to the tank pipe, with matching threads.
+A rubber gasket at the top, is compressed when the cap is closed.
+So, it stops fuel and fuel vapor leaks.
+The fuel filler cap, also has air vents, that allow the air to enter into the tank and maintain pressure.

-Other caps have locks within them requiring a key to open them.
-The emission control system monitors the fuel vapors and illuminates an engine light when there is leakage.
-If the seal is damaged or if the fuel filler cap does not seal the tank properly; the engine light will be illuminated along with the fuel door light.
+Other caps have locks within them, requiring a key to open them.
+The emission control system, monitors the fuel vapors and turns on a engine light, when there is leakage.
+If the seal is damaged or if the fuel filler cap does not seal the tank properly.
+Then, the engine light will come on, along with the fuel door light.
+Consequently, causing, engine problems.

-However, cleaning the cap and/or greasing the gasket may also help in a few cases.
-A loose fuel cap is a frequent and inexpensive cause of a check engine light.
-A loose fuel cap can change aspects of the fuel tank that can cause low performance within the engine.
-If your check engine light is on always check your gas cap first.
+However, cleaning the cap and the gasket, may also help in a few cases.
+A loose fuel cap, is a common cause, of a check engine light.
+A loose fuel cap, can change aspects of the fuel tank, that can cause, low performance within the engine.
+So, if your check engine light is on, always check your gas cap first.

-A thermostat is part of the cooling system that regulates the temperature of the coolant in the engine.
-The thermostat is a metal valve that has a temperature sensor built in.
+A thermostat is part of the cooling system, that controls the temperature of the coolant, in the engine.
+The thermostat is a metal valve, that has a temperature sensor built in.
 It can either be open or closed.
-When the thermostat is closed, it keeps the coolant in the engine.
-When the engine gets to a predetermined temperature; the thermostat opens allowing coolant to circulate.
+So, when the thermostat is closed, it keeps the coolant, in the engine.
+But, when the engine gets to a predetermined temperature, the thermostat opens, allowing coolant to circulate.

-So, The circulation of coolant prevents the engine from overheating.
-And, If the thermostat fails to open, the engine will overheat.
-If the thermostat fails to close; the engine may never reach the optimal operating temperature (~220F).
-The thermostat opens and closes many times when the car engine is running.
-It is the most common component in the cooling system to fail, causing the car to overheat.
+So, the circulation of coolant, prevents the engine from overheating.
+But, if the thermostat fails to open, the engine will overheat.
+If the thermostat fails to close, the engine may never reach, the optimal operating temperature (~220F).
+The thermostat opens and closes many times, when the car engine is running.
+It is the most common part, in the cooling system to fail, causing the car, to overheat.
+Consequently, causing, engine problems.

-So, The mass airflow sensor (MAF) helps the engine’s computer maintain optimal combustion.
-Signs of failure include a rough idle and the car running rich.
-Furthermore, A MAF is an electronic device that runs between your vehicle’s air box and intake manifold.
-It measures the amount of air that passes through it; and sends this information to the engine’s computer, or ECU.
+The mass airflow (MAF) sensor, helps the engine maintain optimal combustion.
+Signs of failure include, a rough engine idle and the engine running rich.
+So, the mass airflow (MAF) sensor, is an electronic device that runs, between your vehicle’s air box and intake manifold.
+It measures, the amount of air that passes through it and sends this information, to the engine’s computer, or (ECU).

-As a result, The ECU takes this information and combines it with air intake temperature data to help determine the proper amount of fuel necessary for an optimal combustion.
-If your vehicle’s MAF sensor is failing; you will notice rough idling and the vehicle running rich.
-Your Mass Air Flow Sensor (MAF Sensor) determines the amount of air entering your engine for your car’s computer to use when determining the optimal air-to-fuel ratio in your ignition chamber.
-MAF sensor failure can happen in cars of any age.
+Consequently, the (ECU) takes this information and combines it with, air intake temperature data.
+Then, it can determine the proper amount of fuel necessary, for an optimal combustion.
+If your vehicle’s (MAF) sensor is failing, you will notice rough idling and the vehicle running rich.
+Finally, (MAF) sensor failure can happen in cars, of any age.
+Consequently, causing, engine problems.

-The purge valve is the part of the vehicle Evaporative Emission Control (EVAP) system.
-The EVAP system prevents fuel vapors in the fuel tank from escaping into the atmosphere.
-The EVAP system traps fuel vapors from the fuel tank and temporarily stores them in the charcoal canister.
+So, the purge valve, is part of the vehicle’s, evaporative emission control (EVAP) system.
+The (EVAP system), prevents fuel vapors in the fuel tank, from escaping into the atmosphere.
+The (EVAP) system, traps fuel vapors from the fuel tank and temporarily stores them, in the charcoal canister.

-The most common problem with the purge valve is when it sticks or does not close fully.
+So, the most common problem, with the purge valve is, when it sticks or does not close fully.
 This may cause the “Check Engine” warning light to come on.
-In some cars, a stuck-open purge valve can cause difficulty starting right after refueling at a gas station; for the first few seconds the engine may run rough and stumble.
+In some cars, a stuck-open purge valve, can cause difficulty starting, right after refueling.
+Also, for the first few seconds the engine may, run rough and stumble.